-The focus ought to be on what creates this anxiety – not on how can we live with it, or how we can reduce it by losing weight and altering appearance.
+Everyone worries about what they look like, don’t they?
+Immersed in a culture that idealises looks, worrying about weight and appearance is so all-pervasive that we hardly question it.
+The focus ought to be on what creates this anxiety, not on how we can live with it or how we can reduce it by losing weight and altering our appearance.

 Before they even reach their teens, most girls have a troubled relationship with their bodies.
 They worry about how they look, being fat, having hair in the wrong places, not being tanned, their skin, hair, nose, bum.
 Many teenage girls already have a regime of painting their faces, shaving and coiffing.
 Most girls have tried skipping meals and eating less in an attempt to be thinner.
 Children are fed a constant diet of images showing them how women are meant to look and behave.
 Greater importance seems to be given to how we seem and what we have, rather than what we do or who we are.

 We surround our girls with images of idealised female perfection.
 Just as they become more curvaceous and hair is growing in new places, they are also contending with spots, greasy hair, mood swings and self-consciousness.
 And, as if that isn’t enough, they are bombarded with messages that they must work hard to get their bodies looking a certain way.
 Hair must be removed, coloured, straightened, styled.
 Skin must be clear, tanned, soft.
 Tummies flat, hips narrow, waist trim, legs long.
 With images now digitally altered, girls strive for a type of female beauty that is impossible to attain.